foliant-docs/foliantcontrib.confluence/README.md

 `title`
 :   Title of the page to be created or updated.

-> Remember that page titles in the space have to be unique.
+> Remember that page titles in one space must be unique.

 `space_key`
 :   The space key where the page(s) will be created/edited. *Only for not yet existing pages*.